Board Member Bios

 Mike began his career as a CPA at Deloitte.
 He has bachelor’s degree in business administration from Virginia Tech and also earned an MBA from Virginia Commonwealth University.

 Jim earned an undergraduate degree in psychology from the University of North Carolina at Wilmington and a master’s in personnel management from Lynchburg College.
 He is certified as a Senior Human Resources professional (SPHR).
 Jim is past President of the Virginia Society for Healthcare Human Resources Administration.
 He is a past Chairman of the Henrico County Public Schools Career & Technical Education Advisory Council and served on the Richmond Technical Center Advisory Council for Richmond Public Schools.
 Jim also serves on the Board of the Richmond Chapter of the American Red Cross.
 He is a longtime and active member of Good Shepherd United Methodist Church in Henrico, where he has served in several leadership roles and taught adult Sunday School.

 Margaret is President of the Mid-Atlantic law firm Sands Anderson PC, managing shareholder of the firm’s Fredericksburg office and is the firm’s healthcare group leader.
 Her practice focuses on the defense of healthcare providers in medical malpractice actions.

 Margaret regularly represents nurses, physicians, dentists and other health care professionals before the Virginia Department of Health Professions licensing boards and provides advice to providers on issues related to reimbursement, HIPAA and regulatory compliance, and risk management.
 In addition to being an attorney, Margaret is an RN and prior to law school worked on medical-surgical, psychiatric and substance abuse units.
-She is a member of the American Association of Nurse Attorneys, the American Society for Healthcare Risk Management and the Metropolitan Richmond Women’s Bar Association, as well as other professional and community organizations.
+She is a member of the American Association of Nurse Attorneys and the Virginia Women Attorneys Association, as well as other professional and community organizations.